puppetlabs/bolt/pre-docs/writing_tasks.md

 Each task or plan name segment must begin with a lowercase letter and:

-- Must start with a lowercase letters.
+- Must start with a lowercase letter.
 - May include digits.
 - May include underscores.
 - Namespace segments must match the following regular expression \A[a-z][a-z0-9_]*\Z